mobilabsolutions/terraform-modules/modules/azurerm/mysql/database/README.md

 ## SQL Database
 Create or update a Azure Database for MySQL.

 Azure Database for MySQL is a relational database service based on the open source MySQL Server engine.
-It is a fully managed database as a service offering capable of handing mission-critical workload with predictable performance and dynamic scalability.
+It is a fully managed database as a service offering capable of handling mission-critical workload with predictable performance and dynamic scalability.

 ### Example
 ```hcl